DreamWorks China venture appoints Disney exec to run animation studio

-BEIJING Nov 12 Oriental DreamWorks, a joint venture between DreamWorks Animation SKG, China Media Capital, Shanghai Media Group and Shanghai Alliance Investment Ltd, has appointed former Walt Disney Co executive Guenther Hake as its chief executive.
+BEIJING Oriental DreamWorks, a joint venture between DreamWorks Animation SKG DWA.O, China Media Capital, Shanghai Media Group and Shanghai Alliance Investment Ltd, has appointed former Walt Disney Co (DIS.N) executive Guenther Hake as its chief executive.

 The Shanghai-based joint venture said in a statement on Tuesday that Hake, a former Disney managing director for its Greater China consumer products division, was appointed based on his "deep understanding" of Chinese culture and "global brand experience."